nuxt-community/nuxtent-module/docs/content/Usage.md

 If you'd like to generate the content for a static site, you must use the [`payload`](https://nuxtjs.org/api/configuration-generate) as backup.

+# Navigating Content

+Each page is passed its `permalink` and `anchors` as data, which you can use to automatically create navigation to all content pages.

+The `anchors` property is an 2D array, where for each item the first index, `anchor[0]` is the link attribute and the second index, `anchor[1]`, is the heading's text.

 # Rendering Content

 ### The `<nuxtent-body>` Component